Around the World in 16 Photos

 –Portia O’Laughlin, When I Wander

-I hope that these stories have inspired your imagination and satisfied your wanderlust for a moment.
+I hope that these 16 stories around the world have inspired your imagination and satisfied your wanderlust for a moment.

 If you would like to share one of your favorite travel memories please comment below.
-Until we’re able to safely travel again we will continue to live vicariously through travel stories like these.
+Until we’re able to safely travel again we will continue to live vicariously through travel stories around the world like these .